aische/llm-simple/Readme.md

 An experimental Haskell **LLM toolbox** for trying out providers, tool loops, and workspace agents locally.
 It is meant to get you from zero to a working agent quickly — not to be a production agent platform.

-The API stays small on purpose: a JSON model catalog, bundled filesystem tools, and a straight line from `loadModelOrThrow` to `generateText`.
+The API stays small on purpose: JSON model and provider catalogs, bundled filesystem tools, and a straight line from `loadModelOrThrow` to `generateText`.
 Under that surface you still get multi-provider gateways, fallbacks, streaming, structured output, and sandboxed workspace tools — enough to prototype and compare ideas without assembling the pieces yourself.

 **Status:** early 0.1.x release.
 APIs may change.